 Yield = 0.07; CouponRate = 0.08; Settle = datenum('17-May-2000'); Maturity = datenum('01-Oct-2000');

-Then call the function with the variables
+Then call the function with the variables.

 bndprice is an example of a function

 bndprice, date character vectors can be passed directly.

-number to one of 19 different date string output formats showing date, time, or
+number to one of 19 different date character vector output formats showing date, time, or

 both.
 The default output for dates is a day-month-year character vector, for example,

-string, for example, 24-Aug-2000.
-This function is useful for preparing
+datestr function is useful for preparing output reports.

 month, three letters